Choosing Wisely Through Primary Care

 - Antibiotics: Three questions to ask your health care provider (Spanish)

-Antibiotics: Delayed prescription
+Antibiotics: Delayed Prescription

-- Antibiotics: Delayed prescription (English)
+- Antibiotics: Delayed Prescription

-- Antibiotics: Delayed prescription (Simplified Chinese)
+- Antibiotics: Delayed Prescription (Simplified Chinese)

-- Antibiotics: Delayed prescription (Punjabi)
+- Antibiotics: Delayed Prescription (Punjabi)

-- Antibiotics: Delayed prescription (Spanish)
+- Antibiotics: Delayed Prescription (Spanish)

 Disclaimer